carpentries-incubator/genome-mining/_episodes/02-antismash.md

 {: .language-bash}

 ## Visualizing antiSMASH results
-To see the results after an antiSMASH run, we need to access to the `index.html` file.
-Where is this file?
+In order to see the results after an antiSMASH run, we need to access to the `index.html` file.
+Where is this file located?
 ~~~
 $ cd Streptococcus_agalactie_A909.prokka
 $ pwd